Last fact-checked: 21 December 2020

-Sometimes even when we watch our diet and exercise regularly we can’t shift some areas of fat.
-This is where liposuction can help–and once the fat’s off it will hopefully be easier to maintain your newer, slimmer shape.
+Sometimes even when we watch our diet and exercise regularly, we can’t shift some areas of fat.
+This is where liposuction can help–and once the fat’s off, it will hopefully be easier to maintain your newer, slimmer shape.

-This doesn’t mean that the quality is lower – far from it.
-Medical training is as thorough here as it is in the West.
-Medical training now takes place on the world stage, and with frequent, low-cost flights around the globe it isn’t unusual for many doctors to have undertaken some of their training on foreign soil – and many do take the opportunity to go to the US or Europe.
+This doesn’t mean that the quality is inferior; far from it, in fact.
+Medical training now takes place on the world stage, and with frequent, low-cost flights around the globe it isn’t unusual for doctors practicing in the Philippines to have undertaken some of their training on foreign soil such as the US or Europe.

-We authenticate and publish patient reviews on our site, alongside clinic photos, virtual video tours and much more–giving you a good picture of what to expect.
-If we’re not happy with a clinic or doctor, you don’t promote them on our site.
+We authenticate and publish patient reviews on our site, alongside clinic photos, virtual video tours and much more–giving you a good picture of what to expect with an in-person visit.
+If we’re not happy with a clinic or doctor, we don’t promote them on our site.

-Flying into the Philippines is easy, and Manila is well connected for traveling to other parts of the country.
+Flying into the Philippines is easy, and Manila is well connected for travel to other parts of the country.
 English is spoken widely by the majority of the population and so making yourself understood will not be an issue.
-Filipino’s are renowned for their friendliness and you will enjoy getting to know this incredible country and its people.
+Filipino’s are renowned for their friendliness and you will enjoy getting to know this country and its people.

 The average cost of Liposuction in the Philippines comes in at around AUD $1,477 (UK £750, EUR €970, CAN $1,400, USD $1,000) compared to the cost of having the treatment at home - $7,200 in Australia.
 (UK £3,600, EUR €4,700, CAN $7,000, USD $5,100).

 After you have been given an anesthetic the procedure begins.
 Small incisions are made in the areas where the fat is to be removed.
-Cannula (long, thin tubes) are inserted and a saline mixture is injected into the fat cells which dissolves them so they can be sucked out by a machine.
+Cannulas (long, thin tubes) are inserted and a saline mixture is injected into the fat cells which dissolves them so they can be sucked out by a machine.
 Sometimes ultrasound waves are used to break up the fat cells instead of the injection.